Family Of 5-Year-Old With Alzheimer’s Race To Create Memories Before Rare Genetic And Terminal Syndrome Takes Her Life

 According to Metro, only about 40 children in the United Kingdom suffer from Sanfilippo Syndrome.
 Sophia is the only child in Scotland that is suffering from the rare genetic disease.

 Sophia’s diagnosis began when she was only 2-years-old after staff at her nursery noticed her speech was not developing normally.
-Sophia’s parents took her to speech therapy, but were soon referred to another specialist that claimed she had glue ear, a common condition in which the middle ear becomes engorged with fluid.
+Sophia’s parents took her to speech therapy but were soon referred to another specialist that claimed she had glue ear, a common condition in which the middle ear becomes engorged with fluid.
 However, further testing soon revealed the diagnosis of Sanfilippo Syndrome.

 Sophia’s parents were horrified at the diagnosis.
 There is so little known about Sanfilippo Syndrome, Amanda and Darren cannot be certain how long Sophia will live or what sort of quality of life they can expect as she begins to lose her memory and her body starts to shut down.